teststudentshc/Algorithms/Project 1 - Gale Shapley/README.md

 Once you have implemented `gale_shapley.py`, run:
 python main.py

-Expected output:
 Final Stable Matching:
-Position 1 is matched with Intern 1
+Position 1 is matched with Intern 3
 Position 2 is matched with Intern 2
-Position 3 is matched with Intern 3
+Position 3 is matched with Intern 1
+Position 4 is matched with Intern 4

 ---